 Ceramic

 Made from fired clay, ceramic tile offers a budget-friendly and versatile option for your walls.
 While not all ceramic tiles are completely non-porous, glazes applied during the manufacturing process significantly reduce water absorption.
 This makes them highly resistant to stains and moisture, ideal for backsplashes and other areas prone to splashes.
-Ceramic boasts a wide variety of colors, finishes (glossy, matte, textured), and sizes, allowing for design flexibility without sacrificing maintenance ease.
-Regular cleaning is a breeze - warm water with a mild dish soap and a non-abrasive sponge is all you need to keep your ceramic subway tiles looking their best.
+Ceramic also boasts a wide variety of colors, finishes (glossy, matte, textured), and sizes, allowing for design flexibility without sacrificing maintenance ease.
+Regular cleaning is a breeze—warm water with a mild dish soap and a non-abrasive sponge is all you need to keep your ceramic subway tiles looking their best.

 Porcelain

 A step up from ceramic in terms of density and water resistance, porcelain is even more impervious to stains and moisture.
 This makes it ideal for heavy-use areas like kitchen countertops or shower walls.
 While slightly more expensive than ceramic, porcelain offers similar design options and cleaning ease.
+One elegant example is the Catalina 2x16 Matte Porcelain Tile in Cream from Edward Martin, as shown in the photo above.
+This tile pairs the durability of porcelain with a warm, understated hue, perfect for creating a calm, timeless backdrop in both modern and traditional spaces.

 Modern Variations